 Prayer as a Tool for Ignorance and Hate

 Prayer is a concept that is a fundamental part of Western theology.
-It has become a socially acceptable act used to demonstrate acceptance of a higher power.
+It is a socially acceptable act to demonstrate acceptance of a higher power in many social situations.
+You sware, to tell the truth in many legal proceedings by invoking the name of God.
 The act of pretending with prayer and passion is a set of powerful tools for programming.
 The three major religions of the Abrahamic tree use this form of self-hypnosis extensively.

 “An act of the virtue of religion which consists in asking for proper gifts or graces from God.
 In a more general sense, it is the application of the mind to Divine things, not merely to acquire a knowledge of them but to make use of such knowledge as a means of union with God.
 This may be done by acts of thanksgiving, but the petition is the principal act of prayer.” ― The Catholic Encyclopedia (1911)